reallyreadit/blog/_posts/2021-02-22-the-readup-growth-hypothesis.markdown

 As we get closer to a fully-formed vision for what Readup needs to become, free Readup is already starting to look like something that belongs in the past.
 Almost every aspect of the Reader journey is about to change, and the new and improved version needs to be simpler and clearer than everything we have now.
 The homepage needs an overhaul.
 Onboarding needs spiffing up.
 Soon, you’ll need to create an account in order to poke around.

 The thing I love most about all of this new technical and financial infrastructure that Readup is building is that it all ties back to our singular true north: Reading.
-And, to be even more specific, the reading flow state.
+And, to be even more specific, the reading *flow state*.
 That’s the activity that Readup recognizes and tracks.
-That’s what needs to happen in order to slice some a piece of pie for a Writer.
+That’s what needs to happen in order to make a slice of pie for a Writer.
 That’s the lifeblood of the curation algorithm.
 And it’s even the way that I’ll measure the performance of this blog post that you’re reading right now.

 So thanks for making it to the end!
-And remember, it’s not just about what we build, it’s also about how we built it.
+And remember, it’s not just about *what* we build, it’s also about *how* we built it.
 So, please: Keep us honest.
 And keep reading!